codefoster/codefoster.com/source/_posts/secondscreenmetro.md

 ---
 title: Metro on an Alternate Monitor?!
-categories: []
+categories: [Windows]
-tags: []
+tags: [screen,metro,windows,taskbar,monitors,productivity]
-date: 2012-03-27
 permalink: secondscreenmetro
 alias: post/2012/03/27/SecondScreenMetro.aspx
+date: 2012-03-27 00:00:00
 ---

 You know those sonic noise guns that you can shoot at people and they supposedly just stop in their tracks because it's physically disorienting?
 I felt like I got hit with one when I ran across this little nugget.